 One of the things that often confuse people setting up estate plans is the difference between the various powers of attorney.
 Often, people looking into estate planning ask questions like:

 Can we just wrap this all up into one?

 Why do I need all these when all I want to do is make sure my family can take care of my estate when I’m gone?

 As simple as it would be to have one document that rules them all, it’s sadly not the case in today’s world.
 We’ve covered a basic Durable Power of Attorney (DPOA) in another article.
 So, we’re going to use this article to cover a Healthcare Power of Attorney.
 Describing what it is, how it compares to other powers of attorney, and why you really do need an HPOA in the first place.

 What is a Healthcare Power of Attorney, and What Does it Do?

 A Healthcare Power of Attorney (HPOA) designates someone you select for making healthcare decisions on yours and/or your families behalf, should you become unable to do so.

 You might imagine from this description that this is a potentially huge responsibility.
-The person designated to act your your behalf in healthcare matters could be tasked with anything from carrying out discussions with your family doctor and other healthcare providers, to making life altering healthcare decisions for you or your family, should they be necessary.
+The person designated to act on your behalf in healthcare matters could be tasked with anything from carrying out discussions with your family doctor and other healthcare providers, to making life-altering healthcare decisions for you or your family, should they be necessary.
 Needless to say, you should draft your HPOA wisely and designate someone you trust implicitly a to potentially make wise and informed decisions if they ever need to be made for you and in your best benefit.